Solace Open Telemetry Receiver

 Once you have configured the configuration keys of the Collector components, you must enable them via pipelines within the OpenTelemetry service section (see OpenTelemetry Service for more information).

-For more information on how to instantiate, configure, and manage the Receiver, refer to the Solace OpenTelemetry Receiver Project on GitHub.
+For more information on how to instantiate, configure, and manage the Receiver, see the Solace OpenTelemetry Receiver Project on GitHub.

 High Availability (HA) and Disaster Recovery (DR)